mynatt/mynatt.github.io/essays/js-reflection-1.md

 ## Final Remarks

 I believe the methodologies in use for this class hold serious promise, and I have found myself enjoying the class so far, despite some of the execution flaws.
 However, I believe by adopting my proposals, the beneficial properties of learning the material in a "trial by fire" could be kept, while minimizing the unnecessary stresses placed on the students, and allowing them a chance to gain gradual familiarity with the language syntax while exercising core concepts.

+*UPDATE 2017-09-02: I mistakenly demonstrated the `for..of` loop on an object, believing it to work on both objects and arrays.
+It does not.
+I think this error came from my experience with Lua, and the similar `for _,v in pairs(obj) do .. end` syntax, which does work on objects.
+This error has been corrected.*